The Fascinating Rise of BB Cream, and Why We're Forever Hooked

-BB can stand for a few different things, depending on who you ask: blemish balm, beauty balm, blemish base.
-In reality, while they're all correct (kind of like how you could call a Jaffa cake a cake or a biscuit; either way it's still delicious), beauty balm is probably the most accurate description of what it does.
-Smoothing, blurring, tinting, it’s truly a skincare powerhouse.
+BB can stand for a few different things, depending on who you ask: blemish balm, beauty balm, blemish base… In reality, while they're all correct (kind of like how you could call a Jaffa cake a cake or a biscuit—either way it's still delicious), beauty balm is probably the most accurate description of what it does.
+Between smoothing, blurring and tinting, it’s truly a skincare powerhouse.

 What does BB cream do?

 Of course, the BB creams we all use today have come a long way from Schrammek's original.
 Her version included skin-calming zinc and moisturising panthenol to help with post-treatment sensitivity.
-But what made BB creams pick up in popularity in the UK back in 2011 was how they can streamline your routine.
+But what made BB creams pick up in popularity in the UK back in 2011 was their ability to streamline your routine.

-BB creams are powerhouse products that pretty much do everything.
 For example, instead of using moisturiser, an SPF and foundation, you can simplify that all to one step with a BB cream.
-Lots of them offer sun protection, hydration and coverage, and if you have any extra skin concerns, like shine or breakouts, you can even find one that'll mattify the skin and help control acne-causing bacteria.
+Lots of them offer sun protection, hydration and coverage, and if you have any extra skin concerns—like shine or breakouts—you can even find one that'll mattify the skin and help control acne-causing bacteria.